CartimDraluc/Cartimpedia/POLICY.md

 ## With Who else is your information shared?

 We do not share your personal information with anyone else.
-But in case of emergency which we believe that can harm you and others, we may share your personal information with government.
+But in case of emergency which we believe that can harm you and others, we may share your personal information with law enforcement entities.

 <!--## Why we collect your personal information?